cchitsiang/awesome-stars/README.md

 ## JavaScript

+- [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - Connect to your audience with a single link.
+Showcase the content you create and your projects in one place.
+Make it easier for people to find, follow and subscribe.
+- [faultline/faultline](https://github.com/faultline/faultline) - Error tracking tool on AWS managed services.
 - [grucloud/grucloud](https://github.com/grucloud/grucloud) - Generate diagrams and code from cloud infrastructures: AWS, Azure,GCP, Kubernetes
 - [Kristories/awesome-guidelines](https://github.com/Kristories/awesome-guidelines) - A curated list of high quality coding style conventions and standards.
 - [developStorm/simple-badges](https://github.com/developStorm/simple-badges) - Awesome Simple Icons on your favorite Shields.io Badges.
 Try out on your profile today!